Aryetis/Obenkyobo/Readme.md

 Tested on :
 - Libra h2o
+- Forma (scaling issue, but functional, will be fixed, in the meantime you can fix the font scaling by adding `export QT_FONT_DPI=[VALUE]` to the beginning of the Obenkyobo_launcher.sh.
+With [Value] being a numeric value you'll have to determine yourself)
+- Mini (scaling issue, cf Forma)
+- Glo HD (non responsive menu ? need more informations to investigate)
-- Please report if it works for your model too
+- More incoming, please report if it works for your model too

 ## How to install ?